10Dozen/dzn_Casual_Gaming/README.md

 #### CBA Keybind
 Mod allows to bind most of the functions to hotkeys (like heal, set/deplot to rallypoint, vehicle land/hover, group AI features).
 Check (Options - Controls - Addon Controls - dzn Casual Gaming).

+#### Hover On/Off feature
+Forces vehicle to hover mid-air (even planes).
+You won't be able to control vehicle, but at least it won't fall while you away.

+#### Change seat feature
+Allows to switch between seats of vehicle.
+Can be used to swtich between helicopter pilot/gunner/door gunner while in flight/hovered.

+#### Group AI - Manage group - Arsenal
+When Arsenal is opened with several units selected - each unit will get selected gear once arsenal become closed.

 ### Settings
 #### Authorized users (names/UIDs)
 You can configure authorization settings on your server to prevent anyone except admins to use this mod.